 Imagine the use of motor skills, color mixing, texture exploration…so many possibilities.

 In this classroom, the class had gathered an abundance of natural materials for the members to create houses or other structures with.

 Building platform supplies were stored on another table.

 The table was overflowing with natural materials to create to your imagination’s desire.
 I wanted to play so bad!

 This classroom had also gathered an array of natural materials for creation of transient art.

 This was an invitation to create nature prints in clay.

-They even had outdoor provocations.
+One of my favorite parts of the tour were the outdoor provocations.
 This one is an invitation to paint the landscape views.

 Love the use of the muffin tin!